 Rather than assuming what acceptable agreement means, it’s best to present to the group a tangible way for testing for agreement.
 As a group you’ll need to collectively agree on where in a wide a range on the continuum ‘acceptable agreement’ will fall.
 As well, your group will need to define what it will do if agreement falls outside that range.
 You can do this by creating a ‘continuum of agreement’ ranging from “I don’t buy it” on the right side to “I absolutely love it!” on the left side.
 Have each participant place an X on the scale to identify where they fall in agreement.
 The scale may look like this:

 When testing for agreement, if the majority of responses fall in what your group’s ‘acceptable range of agreement’ then closure is imminent.
 If, however, the range of agreement is unacceptable, it will mean further discussion with the facilitator challenging the group to come up with ideas that all members can live with.
+If you’re having trouble agreeing on certain decisions, have a read about when the group just won’t agree.

 This is one consensus building technique for testing for agreement, how do you build consensus in your decision making?